 A simple “tax efficiency” checklist

-- Always request invoices with your NIF for business spending.
+- Always request invoices with your NIF for business spending

 - Each month: validate and mark professional invoices

-- For home office costs: be conservative and use partial where appropriate.
+- For home office costs: be conservative and use partial where appropriate

 - Track the few categories which have greater contribution for the justification requirements:

-- Social Security paid
+- Social Security

-- Rent (if applicable)
+- Rent

 - Core business costs (software, communications, insurance, professional dues, travel when justified)

-- Once revenue grows (or you’re consistently missing the “justification” threshold), run a comparison: simplified vs organized accounting.
+- Once revenue grows (or you’re consistently missing the “justification” threshold), run a comparison: simplified vs organized accounting

 Final thought